bumble-tech/bumble-doc-gen/docs/tech/01_configuration.md

 [BumbleDocGen](../README.md) **/**
 [Technical description of the project](readme.md) **/**
-Configuration
+About configuration

 ---

-# Configuration
+# About configuration

 Documentation generator configuration can be stored in special files.
 They can be in different formats: <a href='https://yaml.org/'>yaml</a>, <a href='https://www.json.org/json-en.html'>json</a>, <a href='https://www.php.net/manual/en/language.types.array.php'>php arrays</a>, <a href='https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ms717987(v=vs.85)'>ini</a>, <a href='https://www.w3.org/XML/'>xml</a>

 But it is not necessary to use files to store the configuration; you can also initialize the documentation generator instance by passing there an array of configuration parameters (see <a href='https://github.com/bumble-tech/bumble-doc-gen/tree/master/demo'>demo-5</a>)

-During the instance creation process, configuration data is loaded into [Configuration](/docs/tech/01_configuration.md) class, and the code works directly with it.
+During the instance creation process, configuration data is loaded into [Configuration](classes/Configuration.md) class, and the code works directly with it.

 # Configuration file example